ramirogalvez/MeLi_DataChallenge_2020/README.md

 Notes:

-<sup>1</sup> The data can be donwloaded from: https://ml-challenge.mercadolibre.com/downloads
+<sup>1</sup> The data can be downloaded from: https://ml-challenge.mercadolibre.com/downloads

 <sup>2</sup> This script requires more or less 24 GB of RAM to run.